“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 Like any drug, the effect doesn’t last long, usually dissipating when the harsh light of reality (or one’s wife, in my case) knocks some sense into you.

-But before that happens, like a prostitute vowing to never return to her previous line of work, you stupidly announce your intentions to the world: “I am going on an adventure!
+But before that happens, like a prostitute vowing to never return to her previous line of work, you foolishly announce your intentions to the world: “I am going on an adventure!
 I am going to become a writer and be free!”